 Getting Started – OPC Client

-View the following video demonstrating the OPC Client .NET feature for OPC DA.
+View the video demonstrating the OPC Client .NET feature for OPC DA.

-From the system that contains your OPC Client install either the full installation of Open Automation Software or the Custom installation with OPC Client Connector – OPCClient.NET.
+From each system with a Classic OPC DA Client, install either the full installation of Open Automation Software or the Custom installation with OPC Client Connector – OPCClient.NET.
+The Classic OPC DA OPC Server OPCSystems.NET requires the .NET Framework 3.5 to be installed in the operating system before installation.

-Note: When networking third party OPC Clients to remote OAS Services always install the OPCSystems.NET OPC Server on the same computers as the OPC Client.
-You will not need a license on the OPC Client PCs, just where the OAS Services are.
+NOTE: When networking third-party OPC Clients to remote OAS Services, always install the OPCSystems.NET OPC Server on the same computers as the OPC Client.
+You will not need a license on the OPC Client PCs, just where the data source is located with the OAS Engines.

 Security Setup